MicrosoftDocs/memdocs/autopilot/autopilot-motherboard-replacement.md

    4. Under **Ready to reset this PC**, select the **Reset** button.

 However, the repair facility most likely doesn't have access to Windows because they lack the user credentials to sign in.
-In this case they need to use other means to reimage the device, such as the [Deployment Image Servicing and Management tool](/windows-hardware/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions#use-a-deployment-script-to-apply-your-image).
+In this case, they need to use other means to reimage the device, such as the [Deployment Image Servicing and Management tool](/windows-hardware/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions#use-a-deployment-script-to-apply-your-image).

 ## Return the repaired device to the customer